You can find out more about us by visiting our ‘What We Do‘ page.

 Appointment to the JLC’s Council of Membership is actually extremely similar to how Deputies are appointed to the Board of Deputies.
 While many Deputies are elected in an open ballot, others are appointed to the Board by the executive committees of member organisations.

 The Council of Membership democratically elects the JLC’s trustees and ensures that the JLC acts according to what its members decide.
 Most of the JLC’s decisions are taken by consensus, ensuring the widest possible support.

 The JLC represents only its members – those organisations which have chosen to join the Council.
 This range of organisations includes synagogues, care organisations, education charities, regional Representative Councils and the Board of Deputies.

 However, the policy environment has become increasingly specialised.
 CST are the experts on antisemitism, while care organisations like Jewish Care and Norwood know all the details of social care policy.
 The JLC brings all of these experts around the table to discuss policy issues with the Board and with each other, to help formulate and implement plans.

 The President of the Board of Deputies is also President of the JLC’s Council of Membership, and a formal liaison committee regulates the relationship between the Board and the JLC.
 The Board and JLC run joint projects together such as the Fair Play Campaign Group.
-Staff from the JLC and the Board speak many times every day.
+Staff from the JLC and the Board are in contact with each other several times a day.

 Of course, the Board of Deputies is a democratic body which has many diverse opinions among its 250 Deputies.
 Just as you can always find MPs who oppose every Government initiative, so there are backbench Deputies who are opposed to the Board’s relationship with the JLC as well as those who support it.
 However, the Board’s elected leadership works closely with the JLC, and the JLC is committed to maintaining its strong relationsip with the Board.